-In addition to the members of the Audit Committee, the meetings of the Audit Committee were attended by the Chairman and Managing Director, Group Chief Executive Officer, Chief Financial Officer, Statutory Auditors and Internal Auditors of the Company.
+In addition to the members of the Audit Committee, the meetings of the Audit Committee are also attended by the Statutory Auditors and Internal Auditors of the Company.
 The Company Secretary acts as the Secretary of the Audit Committee.
 The minutes of each Audit Committee meeting are placed in the next meeting of the Board.